adamfitzpatrick/grid-wolf/packages/docs/stories.md

 - So that important data is not lost, I want a DLQ setup for unprocessed kinesis records
     - Should allow full detail of record data to be preserved
 - I want to save Map data via API
-- I want to save Game data via API
+- ~~I want to save Game data via API~~
 - I want to setup my user account via API
 - I want to add entities via API
 - I want to run game sessions via API
 - I want all items in the HLD architecture design to be clearly defined
 - I want to be able to deploy the entire app ecosystem using a single command which will respect dependency ordering and deploy successfully
+- I want to be able to create a game and all required data within a UI
+- I want to be able to setup and save a map & grid for a game within the UI

 ## Bugfix
 - I want to remove the kinesis stream from `central-infra` and only implement as part of `session`

 ## Maint
+- To DRY up my api specifications, I want to reference models shared from a CDN
+- To loosen dependencies between packages, I want to store shared resource information in AWS parameter store